rangeldaroya/rangeldaroya.github.io/_pages/about.md

       <a href="https://arxiv.org/abs/2509.02451">arXiv</a>
       <p></p>
       <p>
-      We introduce a high-resolution river segmentation dataset that can be used for precise hydrology tasks such as river width estimation
+      We introduce a high-resolution river segmentation dataset that can be used for precise hydrology tasks such as river segmentation and river width estimation
       </p>
     </td>
   </tr>